trekhleb/state-of-the-art-shitcode/README.md

   return a + b;
 }

-// This one should fails during the transpilation/compilation. const guessWhat = sum([], {}); // -> undefined
+// This one should fail during the transpilation/compilation. const guessWhat = sum([], {}); // -> undefined
 ```